SchoolScoops

 No scripts, just scoops

-Traditional campus tours are essentially a sales pitch—the guide works for the school and their job is to show you the highlights.
-SchoolScoops guides don’t work for their school, so there’s no sales pitch—just genuine advice to determine if the school is a good fit.
+Traditional Cornell University campus tours are essentially a sales pitch—the tour guide works for the school and their job is to show you the highlights.
+SchoolScoops guides don’t work for their school, so there’s no sales pitch—just honest, unfiltered advice about the Cornell experience.

-Find the school for you
+Find out if Cornell is the school for you

-Find the school for you
+Find out if Cornell is the school for you

 Can't make it to campus?